-The Bayerische Staatsoper Choir
+The Bayerische Staatsopernchor

 With over 100 singers, the Bayerische Staatsoper Choir is one of Germany’s biggest opera choirs.
 As a salaried ensemble, the opera choir is part of the Bayerische Staatsoper, and in various compositions primarily performs choral parts in operas, however it also increasingly performs on stage in concerts with the Bayerisches Staatsorchester or the annually staged festival religious service.